 But, I’ve learned that talking about how little time I have to do the things I want to do takes up a lot of time!
 So I’ve learned strategies specifically helpful with time management for working moms that I’d love to share with you.

-I swear by each one of these three time management strategies, and they have each helped me to write a book, maintain a blog, and launch my own career coaching business all while working full-time and raising two kids.
+I swear by each one of these three time management tips, and they have each helped me to write a book, maintain a blog, and launch my own career coaching business all while working full-time and raising two kids.
 So this isn’t just fluff, this is the real deal!

 Get ready to start reclaiming your time, mama!
 Let’s go!

-Time Management Strategy 1: Micro-Moments
+Time Management for Working Moms Tip 1: Micro-Moments

 As moms juggling a lot of different responsibilities, we often feel like we don’t have enough time to do all the things we want or need to do right now.
 Kids are a lot of work, and so is work!